-Abbreviations: CI=Confidence interval; GI=Gastroesophageal; POM=prescription-only medication.
+Abbreviations: CI=Confidence interval.

 aOne participant did not disclose information on sex. bReported medication use with <5 respondents across groups are not shown.
-Only most common medication groups are presented here (≥ 6 respondents in the total sample). cDifference in proportion of POM use between same individuals from past in Syria to Norway.
+Only most common medication groups are presented here (≥ 6 respondents in the total sample). cDifference in proportion of prescription-only medication use between same individuals from past in Syria to Norway.

-*p-value = < 0.001; §0.05 > p-value ≥ 0.001; p-values derive from the McNemar-test comparing use of POM medications in Syria versus in Norway.
-Data with <5 respondents are not shown.
+*p-value = < 0.001; §0.05 > p-value ≥ 0.001; p-values derive from the McNemar-test comparing use of prescription-only medications in Syria versus in Norway.

+Data with <5 respondents are not shown due to Norwegian data protection regulations.

 Table 3.
 Change in use of the most common prescription-only-medications in Syria versus Norway